Homo

-Homo (from Latin homō 'human') is a genus of great ape (family Hominidae) that emerged from the early homininian genus Australopithecus, encompassing a single extant species, Homo sapiens (modern humans), along with a number of extinct species (e.g. Homo erectus and Homo neanderthalensis) classified as either ancestral or closely related to modern humans, collectively called archaic humans.
-Homo, together with the genus Paranthropus, is probably most closely related to the species Australopithecus africanus within Australopithecus.'
+Homo (from Latin homō 'human') is a genus of great ape (family Hominidae) that emerged from the genus Australopithecus (subtribe Hominina), encompassing a single extant species, Homo sapiens (modern humans), along with a number of extinct species (e.g. Homo erectus and Homo neanderthalensis) classified as either ancestral or closely related to modern humans, collectively called archaic humans.
+Homo, together with the genus Paranthropus, is probably most closely related to the species Australopithecus africanus within Australopithecus.
 The closest living relatives of Homo are of the hominin genus Pan (chimpanzees and bonobos), with the ancestors of Pan and Homo estimated to have diverged around 5.7–11 million years ago during the Late Miocene.

 The oldest member of the genus is Homo habilis, with fossil records of just over 2 million years ago.
 (Note: The conventional estimate on the age of H. habilis is at roughly 2.1 to 2.3 million years.
 Suggestions for pushing back the age to 2.8 Mya were made in 2015 based on the discovery of a jawbone.)
 H. erectus appeared about 2 million years ago and spread throughout Africa (debatably as another species called Homo ergaster) and Eurasia in several migrations.
 The species was adaptive and successful, and persisted for more than a million years before gradually diverging into new species around 500,000 years ago.
 (Note: Homo erectus in the narrow sense (the Asian species) was extinct by 140,000 years ago; H. erectus soloensis, found in Java, is considered the latest known survival of H. erectus.
 Formerly dated to as late as 50,000 to 40,000 years ago, a 2011 study pushed the H. e. soloensis extinction date back to 143,000 years ago at the latest, more likely before 550,000 years ago.)

 Anatomically modern humans (early H. sapiens) emerged close to 300,000 to 200,000 years ago in Africa, and H. neanderthalensis emerged around the same time in Europe and Western Asia.
 H. sapiens dispersed from Africa in several waves, from possibly as early as 250,000 years ago, and certainly by 130,000 years ago, with the so-called Southern Dispersal, beginning about 70,000–50,000 years ago, leading to the lasting colonisation of Eurasia and Oceania by 50,000 years ago.
 H. sapiens met and interbred with archaic humans in Africa and in Eurasia.
 Separate archaic (non-sapiens) human species including Neanderthals are thought to have survived until around 40,000 years ago.